My Ideal LiteSpeed Cache Settings for WordPress Websites

 LiteSpeed Cache vs Perfmatters

-Before using LiteSpeed Cache with my new hosting provider, ChemiCloud, I used a plugin called Perfmatters in conjunction with whatever caching or optimization plugin I used.
-Perfmatters advertises itself as a site optimization plugin that works well with other similar plugins.
-The goal was for Perfmatters to optimize my website further wherever my main plugin could not.
+Before using LiteSpeed Cache with my new hosting provider, ChemiCloud, I used a plugin called Perfmatters in conjunction with any other caching or optimization plugin I used.
+Perfmatters advertises itself as a site optimization plugin that works well with similar plugins.
+My goal was for Perfmatters to optimize my website further wherever my main plugin could not.

-Now that I use LiteSpeed Cache, I still use Perfmatters to optimize my website further.
-However, I am not using Perfmatters with LSCache as much as I was using it with other site optimization plugins.
-LiteSpeed Cache does a good job optimizing my website on its own.
-Still, Perfmatters takes optimization even further to ensure my website loads as fast as possible, especially for brand-new visitors.
+Now that I use LiteSpeed Cache, I still use Perfmatters to optimize my website further because it uses some third-party scripts.
+However, I use Perfmatters with LSCache less than I did with other site optimization plugins.
+LiteSpeed Cache does a good job optimizing my website on its own, but Perfmatters further optimizes it in ways that LSCache may miss.

 Perfmatters does an excellent job of regulating the sometimes excessive amount of DOM elements involved in building websites with Elementor.
 It also better determines what is above the fold and ensures it loads as fast as possible.